OU-HCI-18/aural-skills/README.md

 - [] hover note labels
 - [] different instrument options in the settings
+- [] setting for one-octave mode to contain either 4th or 5th octave

 # Information from creating the website via the Create React App script